Get the first element of a Map in JavaScript

 const [firstVal] = map.values()

-Read this article to learn more about the Map object and how to create collections of key-value pairs in JavaScript.
+To learn more about the Map object and working with key-value pairs in JavaScript, you can refer to this article.

 ✌️ Like this article?
 Follow me on Twitter and LinkedIn.
 You can also subscribe to RSS Feed.